Monsters

 (Contact Reports)

-Writing a report after a meeting, conference, phone call, or any kind of contact you have had with one or more individuals is standard.
+Writing a report after a meeting, conference, phone call, or any other contact with one or more individuals is standard.
 There’s nothing wrong with that; that’s standard procedure for most professionals.

-When it first became known to me that these reports existed, it was through some stories about the social services system and the extreme behavior of certain case workers.
-And I understood that it is the prerogative of Danish public employees to write such uncontested and de facto secret reports; secret as in kept a secret from the person they describe and discuss.
+When I first learned that these reports existed, it was through stories about the social services system and the extreme behavior of certain case workers.
+And I understood that it was the prerogative of Danish public employees to write such uncontested, de facto secret reports; secret, as in kept a secret from the person they describe and discuss.

-But I admit it wasn’t until I fell upon reports written about myself by police officers that I began to think seriously about this and understood that (to my knowledge) any public employee I had come into contact with had the right to write such a subjective and non-contested report about me.
+But I admit it wasn’t until I came across a report written about me by a police officer that I began to think seriously about this and understood that (to my knowledge) any public employee I had come into contact with had the right to write such a subjective, non-contested report about me.

-I asked around to see if it was just me who was out of the loop, and that it was common knowledge this system of reporting and public employees evaluating and assessing, e.g., the personality, lifestyle, and mental state of the people they had had a conversation with.
-No, it was not common knowledge that an encounter with a public employee could give birth to such a report.
+I asked around to see if it was just me who was out of the loop, and whether this system of reporting and public employees evaluating and assessing, e.g., the personality, appearance, lifestyle, and mental state of the people they had spoken with, was common knowledge.
+It was not common knowledge that an encounter with a public employee could give birth to such a report.
 The people I asked did not even know that such reports existed.

-By now, it has become evident to me that the Danish state prefers to keep what public servants write in these reports about Danish citizens hidden from the citizens.
+And that’s because the Danish state prefers to keep public servants’ reports about Danish citizens hidden from the Danish citizens.

-That is not as surprising as it sounds, though.
+Sadly, this secrecy is not surprising.
 It is more or less standard in Denmark – if it can be hidden, it will be hidden.
-My experience is that obtaining any kind of information from the Danish state, including information about yourself, is a challenging process, often resulting in a stalling process that, if you are persistent and don’t back down, results in them handing you a tiny slice of the cake and indirectly telling you:
+Obtaining any information from the Danish state, including information about yourself, is a challenging process, often resulting in a stalling process that, if you are persistent and don’t back down, results in them handing you a tiny slice of the cake and indirectly telling you:

 That’s it!
 Now shut up!